Berlin–Dresden railway

 The Berlin–Dresden railway is a double track, electrified main line railway in the German states of Berlin, Brandenburg and Saxony, which was originally built and operated by the Berlin-Dresden Railway Company (Berlin-Dresdener Eisenbahn-Gesellschaft).
 It runs from Berlin through the southern Teltow countryside and then between Lower Lusatia and Fläming Heath through Elsterwerda and the Großenhainer Pflege countryside to Dresden.

 Upgrades completed in December 2017 enabled maximum speeds of 160 km/h.
-Work is under way to reopen the traditional route through the southern suburbs of Berlin for long-distance trains and to allow speeds of 200 km/h on parts of the line.
+The traditional route through the southern suburbs of Berlin was reopened for long-distance trains in December 2025.
+Work is under way to allow speeds of 200 km/h on parts of the line.

 History

 Up to 1945

 In 1848 the Berlin-Anhalt Railway Company opened the Jüterbog–Röderau line, connecting with the Leipzig–Dresden line and creating the first direct rail link between Berlin and Dresden.

 In 1872 the Berlin-Dresden Railway Company was founded to build a competing a line via Elsterwerda that was 12 km shorter.
 This route was opened on 17 June 1875.
 Long-distance traffic between Berlin and Dresden was divided between the two routes until the end of World War II.

 1 October 1877 management of the line was taken over by Prussian state railways.
 On 24 January 1887 Saxony and Prussia contracted a treaty, under which ownership of the company passed to Prussia from 1 April 1887.
 This treaty also provided that the Elsterwerda–Dresden section was resold to the Saxon government on 1 April 1888, when it became part of the Royal Saxon State Railways.